 In the Upper School classrooms, music and drama enrich learning in every class from Mandarin to math.
 Throughout the grades, music classes expose the boys, hands-on, to a wide range of instruments and musical styles.
 The joy of making music and appreciating it is a lifelong gift.

 Music at Cathedral School is also about community.
 Beginning in the fourth grade and continuing through eighth, boys can choose to learn either a woodwind, brass, or percussion instrument and participate in the school band along with faculty.
-Instrumental instruction is offered free of charge by jazz musician and teacher Bonnie Fraenza.
+Instrumental instruction is offered free of charge.
 A string ensemble period once a week during the school year enables current string players to meet and rehearse.
 Jazz electives in the Upper School are an opportunity for piano, guitar, woodwind, and bass players to participate in jazz combos.
 On Friday mornings, parents and friends are welcome to attend Hymn Sing in the Cathedral.
 The boys help choose the hymns, singing along enthusiastically when their favorites get picked.

 Singing in the Choir